mozilla/pkipolicy/rootstore/policy.md

 Therefore, the following MUST be true:

-1.  the publicly disclosed documentation provides sufficient information for Mozilla to determine whether and how the CA complies with this policy, including a description of the steps taken by the CA to verify certificate requests;
+1.  the publicly disclosed documentation provides sufficient information for Mozilla to determine whether and how the CA operator complies with this policy, including a description of the steps taken by the CA to verify certificate requests;

-2.  the documentation is available from the CA’s official website;
+2.  the documentation is available from the CA operator’s official website;

 3. CPs and CPSes are made available to Mozilla under one of the following Creative Commons licenses (or later versions):